iiasa/ece-docs/standards/countries.rst

 For consistency with established conventions in the modelling community, several country names are shortened compared to ISO 3166-1, e.g. from "Bolivia, Plurinational State of" to "Bolivia".
+See the full list of changes on GitHub_.

 Also, "Kosovo" is added (with *alpha_3* code "KOS", following the `IOC <https://olympics.com/ioc/kosovo>`_), even though it is not a universally recognized state and not oficially included in ISO 3166-1.
-See the full list of changes on GitHub_.

-You can access the list of countries via the model-registration `Excel template`_.
+You can access the list of countries via the model-registration `Excel template`_ or via the Python API.

 The :py:mod:`nomenclature` package also provides utility functions to work with the country-names and easily translate between country names and alpha-3/alpha-2 codes